-Adding to the atmosphere, the museum also contains a themed children’s play area and the Little Toot Café with plenty of hot and cold beverages and sweet and savoury food items to enjoy.
+Adding to the atmosphere, the museum is also home to Little Toot Café, with plenty of hot and cold beverages and sweet and savoury food items available to enjoy.

-Passengers can enjoy a 30-minute journey from Belgrave, passing over the historic Monbulk Creek trestle bridge and through the forests of the Dandenong Ranges, before arriving at Menzies Creek to visit the museum.
-The return train ride departs 45 minutes later with museum entry included in the fare.
+Enjoy a 25-minute journey from Belgrave, passing over the historic Monbulk Creek trestle bridge and through the forests of the Dandenong Ranges, before arriving at Menzies Creek to visit the museum and enjoy morning tea.